 Generally, all humans have urethras.
-In men, the urethra is part of the reproductive system.
+In men, the structure is part of the reproductive system.
 Located in the penis, it transports urine and semen from the body.
-The urethral tube in males typically measures about eight inches (about 20.3 cm) long.
+This tube in males typically measures about eight inches (about 20.3 cm) long.

 In women, the urethra generally is about 1.5 inches (about 3.8 cm) long.
 Unlike males, it is not part of the female reproductive system.
 Instead, it is located above the opening of the vagina, within the labia minora.
 Its only purpose in women is to serve as an exit site for urine.

-Many people face urethral problems at some point in time, including urethra pain.
-This may be the result of a burning sensation or cramping in the urethra region.
+Many people face problems with this structure at some point in time, including pain.
+This may be felt as a burning sensation or cramping in the urethra region.
 It may also manifest as a sharp or aching pain.
 Causes of such pain may be due to an infection, urinary tract obstruction, sexual transmitted disease, or cancer.

-Cancer can be an additional problem of the urethra.
+Cancer can be an additional problem in this area.
 Possible causes of this type of cancer may be consistent bouts with urinary tract infections and sexually transmitted diseases.
 A previous diagnosis of bladder cancer may also be a leading cause.
 Blood in the urine, discharge, and a groin with swollen lymph nodes are some general symptoms.
 Common tests used to diagnose this cancer include a blood test, a pelvic exam for women, and urine cytology to look for abnormal cells in the urine.

 People experiencing any problems with the urethra should seek medical help at once.
 Ignoring symptoms will likely only worsen any problems that may exist.
 Abnormalities such as fever, nausea, discharge, and painful urination that may be accompanied by a burning sensation generally are cause for concern.
 A medical professional can accurately diagnose the problem and then suggest a course of treatment.